containers/buildah/docs/buildah-run.md

 consult manpages of your selected container runtime (`runc` is the default runtime, the manpage to consult is `runc(8)`)

+**--tty**

+By default a pseudo-TTY is allocated only when buildah's standard input is attached to a pseudo-TTY.
+Setting the `--tty` option to `true` will cause a pseudo-TTY to be allocated inside the container.
+Setting the `--tty` option to `false` will prevent the pseudo-TTY from being allocated.

 **--volume, -v** *source*:*destination*:*flags*

 Bind mount a location from the host into the container for its lifetime.